IEEEBerkeley/decal-websites/README.md

 ## Files

-Raw HTML files and CSS are included in this repo.
+Raw HTML, CSS, and relevant Handlebars files are included in this repo.
+Previous versions saved under each semester's folder name.

 See **instructions** on how to deploy it on Ghost.

 ## Instructions